 What kind of scheme is it?

 The L G P S is a tax approved, defined benefit occupational pension scheme which was set up under the Superannuation Act 1972.
-In the future, Scheme rules will be made under the Public Service Pension Schemes Act 2013.
+Scheme rules are now made under the Public Service Pension Schemes Act 2013.

 The L G P S was contracted out of the State Second Pension scheme (S2P) until 5 April 2016.
 From 6 April 2016, the ‘contracted out’ status ended for all pension schemes due to the introduction of the single tier State Pension.
 The L G P S meets the government's standards under the automatic enrolment provisions of the Pensions Act 2008.